Your Stories

 Read Story

-Anti-NMDAR Encephalitis Lived Experience - Alex's Story
+Autoimmune Encephalitis - Anti-NMDAR - Alex's Story

 I received a call from Alex complaining that she had something buzzing in her ear and that it is making her uncomfortable.
 On the same day in the afternoon, I received a call from my sister telling me that Alex had collapsed and she was brought to the nearest hospital.
 When she woke up, the hospital staff, without proper diagnosis, wrongly accused her of taking prohibited drugs just because she was shouting, hallucinating and was very disoriented.